rilldata/rill/docs/docs/deploy/credentials/postgres.md

 ### Configure credentials for local development

-When working on a local project, you have the option to specify a connection string when running Rill using the `--env <pgx string>`
+When working on a local project, you have the option to specify a connection string when running Rill using the `--env` flag.
 An example of using this syntax in terminal:
 ```
 rill start --env connectors.postgres.database_url="postgresql://postgres:postgres@localhost:5432/postgres"